kingy68/esri-javascript-draw-4/Readme.md

 # esri-javascript-draw-4

-A custom [Esri JavaScript 4.0 API](https://developers.arcgis.com/javascript/) freehand Draw Tool.
+A custom [Esri JavaScript 4.2 API](https://developers.arcgis.com/javascript/) freehand Draw Tool.

-Currently the 4.0 API does not contain a [Draw Tool](https://developers.arcgis.com/javascript/3/jsapi/draw-amd.html), therefore this tool can be used and extended to enable draw functionality.
+Currently the 4.2 API does not contain a [Draw Tool](https://developers.arcgis.com/javascript/3/jsapi/draw-amd.html), therefore this tool can be used and extended to enable draw functionality.

-Works for both the 2D and 3D versions of the API.
+Currently works for the 2D and 3D version of the 4.2 API.

 ### Usage
 Simply load the module into your code using dojo.require.